reruo321/Java_Practice/Chapter-03/README.md

 ##### boolean
 1) boolean: represents 1-bit of information that has only two possible values: true or false.
 Default value: false.
 ### Literal
 Literal is the stationary data having a fixed value.
-Because of its primitive nature, it does not need computation to be represented.
+Because of its primitive nature, computation does not need for the literal to be represented.
 #### 1. Integer Literal
 An integer literal is the number not containing floating point, and it can be expressed in the decimal, hexadecimal, octal, and binary system.
 Add '0x', '0', and '0b' for hexadecimal, octal, and binary.